Can We Really Learn One Representation to Optimize All Rewards?: Experiment Details

 \paragraph{HILP~\citep{park2024foundation}.} The HILP implementation is adapted from the official implementation~\citep{park2024foundation}.
 The motivation of representation learning in HILP is to encode the temporal (goal-conditioned) distance between pairs of states into the Euclidean distance in a $d$-dimensional representation space.
 To achieve this goal, the HILP learns state representations $\phi(\ph{s})$ using the following expectile loss:

 where $L_2^{\mu}(x) = \abs{ \mu - \mathbbm{1}(x < 0) } x^2$ is the expectile loss with $\mu \in [0.5, 1)$, $\bar{\phi}$ is the target state representation.
 The future state $s_f$ is sampled from either the behavioral successor measure with probability $0.625$ or a random uniform measure with probability $0.375$, which we denote as the goal measure $p_\gG(s_f \mid s)$.
-For the representation dimension, we set $d = 50$ for ExORL domains, and set $d = 128$ for OGBench domains.
+For the representation dimension, we set $d = 50$ for ExORL domains and set $d = 128$ for OGBench domains.
 We sweep over the behavioral-cloning regularization coefficient $\lambda_{\text{BC}} \in \{ 0.03, 0.3, 3 \}$ and the expectile $\mu \in \{ 0.5, 0.9 \}$ for different domains.
 See Table~\ref{tab:common-hyperparameters} and Table~\ref{tab:hyperparameters} for details of hyperparameters.

 \paragraph{ICVF~\citep{ghosh2023reinforcement}.} The ICVF learns state representations similar to HILP, but uses a different decomposition of the intention-conditioned successor measure.
 Specifically, ICVF uses an intention-conditioned value $V: \gS \times \gS \times \gS \to \R$ to model the successor measure of visiting the future state $s_f$ starting from the current state $s$ by following the intention goal $g$.
 Both the future state $s_f$ and the intention goal $g$ are sampled from the goal measure similar to HILP.
 The intention-conditioned value decomposes as $V(\ph{s}, \ph{s_f}, \ph{g}) = \phi(\ph{s})^{\top} T_{\text{ICVF}}(\ph{g}) \psi(\ph{s_f})$, where $T_{\text{ICVF}}: \gS \to \gZ \times \gZ$ predicts a latent transition matrix and $\psi: \gS \to \gZ$ is the future state representations.
-ICVF learns the intention-conditioned value using the following variant of the expectile loss:
+ICVF learns the intention-conditioned value using the following variant of the expectile loss: { }where $\mu \in [0.5, 1)$ and the advantage $A(s, s', g)$ is defined as